India–Russia relations: Economic relations

-Bilateral trade between both countries is concentrated in key value chain sectors.
-These sectors include highly diversified segments such as machinery, electronics, aerospace, automobile, commercial shipping, chemicals, pharmaceuticals, fertilisers, apparels, precious stones, industrial metals, petroleum products, coal, high-end tea and coffee products.
-Bilateral trade in 2002 stood at $1.5 billion and increased by over 7 times to $11 billion in 2012 and with both governments setting a bilateral trade target of $30 billion by 2025.
 Bilateral bodies that conduct economic relations between the two countries include IRIGC, the Indo-Russian Forum on Trade and Investment, the India-Russia Business Council, the India-Russia Trade, Investment and Technology Promotion Council, the India-Russia CEOs' Council and the India-Russia Chamber of Commerce.

-Both Governments have jointly developed an economic strategy that involves using a number of economic components to increase future bilateral trade.
-These include development of an FTA between India & the EEU, a bilateral treaty on the promotion and protection of investments, a new economic planning mechanism built into IRIGC, simplication of customs procedures, new long-term agreements in the expansion of energy trade including nuclear, oil and gas.
-Finally, long term supplier contracts in key sectors such as oil, gas and rough diamonds.
-Companies such as Rosneft, Gazprom, Essar & Alrosa will act as long term suppliers respectively.
+Both governments have jointly developed an economic strategy that involves using a number of economic components to increase future bilateral trade.
+These include development of an FTA between India and the EEU, a bilateral treaty on the promotion and protection of investments, a new economic planning mechanism built into IRIGC, simplification of customs procedures, new long-term agreements in the expansion of energy trade including nuclear, oil and gas.
+Finally, long-term supplier contracts in key sectors such as oil, gas and rough diamonds.
+Companies such as Rosneft, Gazprom, Essar and Alrosa will act as long term suppliers respectively.